100 Great Reasons to Visit Cape Town

 Just because I’m a South African doesn’t mean I’m biased.
 Okay, maybe a little.
 But, if Cape Town wasn’t as great as I claim, I definitely wouldn’t be able to write this post.

 Finding 100 reasons to visit a city is no easy feat, but for Cape Town, it’s relatively easy.
-This beautiful South African city is just unbelievably packed with things to do, see, eat and experience.
+This beautiful South African city is just unbelievably packed with things to do, see, eat, and experience.

 That’s why we keep going back.
 Year after year.
 And, each time we discover something new to love about Cape Town.
 To sum up, all that Cape Town has to offer, I created this post to inspire your wanderlust…

-So, these are my top 100 to visit Cape Town, South Africa as soon as you can:
+So, these are my top 100 reasons to visit Cape Town, South Africa as soon as you can:

-Cape Town Nature
+Reasons to Visit Cape Town

 1. Table Mountain – the ultimate Cape Town bucket list item.
 Take the aerial cableway up for panoramic views of Cape Town and grab a bite at the top while you admire the scenery.